League:

 The Football League re-branded as the 'EFL' and introduced a new style of shirt numbers, letters and competition sleeve patches.

-My critique of this kit is somewhat biased, as it is my design!
+My critique of this shirt is admittedly biased, as I designed it!

-During the 2014 season, the club ran a social media campaign to gauge opinions from fans regarding their former favourite kits.
-I studied the feedback and submitted a kit design that combined features of the fan's most popular kits.
+During the 2014 season, (and long before Starter were involved), the club ran a social media campaign to gauge opinions from fans regarding their favourite old kits.
+I produced a design that combined elements of the fans most popular kits.

 The goalkeeper strips were refreshed with much brighter colours following the dark affairs from the previous season.

-The 2016 remembrance weekend again saw teams across the country wearing commemorative poppy shirts.
-Once again, Oxford United had an away fixture, with the match shirts sold at auction to raise money for the Royal British Legion.
+During the 2016 remembrance weekend, teams across the country once again donned commemorative poppy shirts.
+Following the match, the shirts were auctioned off to raise funds for the Royal British Legion.

 Despite a high-profile fourth-round tie against Newcastle, it was not until the fifth round tie at Middlesbrough that Oxford United wore shirts featuring FA Cup competition sleeve patches.